30 BEAUTIFUL Banff Lakes You Have To Visit

 Taylor Lake is a great snowshoe in the winter

 We’ve been up to Taylor Lake in the larch season and in the winter for some ski touring, but it also makes a great snowshoe or winter hike.
 It’s a very popular hike that is exceptional during the summer and fall.
-If you are in Banff in the fall, it’s a popular larch hike as there are thousands of larches around the lake.
+In late September it’s a popular larch hike as there are thousands of larches around the lake.

-Continue on the trail and enjoy the nearby Panorama Meadows, as the widely spaced trees and elevation provide some great views of the valley down below.
+Continue on the trail and enjoy the nearby Panorama Meadows.
+The widely spaced trees and elevation provide great views of the valley below.
 The downside of this hike is that the vast majority occurs in the forest, so there isn’t much for views until the end.
 It’s a great payoff, though!

 Bourgeau Lake